 Is your weight keeping you from enjoying the activities you once loved?
 Do you find that even daily tasks are becoming increasingly difficult?
 Obesity can severely impact your life, hindering your daily pursuits and causing serious health issues such as type 2 diabetes, high blood pressure, heart disease, sleep apnea, and gastroesophageal reflux disease (GERD).
 If you struggle with obesity and have unsuccessfully tried to manage your weight through diet and exercise, you may be a good candidate for gastric bypass, offered by Long Beach bariatric surgeon Dr. Joseph Naim.
-By limiting your food intake and the calories absorbed by your body, gastric bypass can help you lose weight with dramatic results.
+By limiting your food intake and the calories absorbed by your body, gastric bypass can help you lose weight with dramatic results and side effects.
 Contact us today to learn more.

 When you eat, food normally travels down your intestine and into your stomach.
 From there, it enters into your small intestine, where your body absorbs most of its calories and nutrients.
 Food moves from the small intestine into the large intestine and is eventually expelled as waste.
 Gastric bypass greatly reduces the size of your stomach so that you eat less, and food travels more quickly to your small intestine.
 Visit www.pickaloan.co.uk for financial needs.

 The surgery involves two steps.
 In the first part of the procedure, Dr. Naim will make your stomach smaller, using staples to separate your stomach into a lower pouch and a smaller upper pouch.
 The upper pouch will be the part that holds food with a capacity of about one ounce.
 In the second step, Dr. Naim attaches the jejunum, a part of your small intestine, to the upper portion of your stomach.
 As a result, food reaches the small intestine much more quickly, and your body absorbs fewer calories.